 Dandelion Paleo Cookies from our kids here at HL

 Strawberry Dandelion Cake with Berry Cream Frosting from Schneider Peeps

 Violet Gelatin Recipe (with a list of even more flower foods!) from Homestead Lady

 Homemade Sodas from Homestead Honey

-Don’t forget to check out The Nerdy Farm Wife’s super awesome book dedicated to a very edible flower, the rose.
+Don’t forget to check out The Nerdy Farm Wife’s super awesome book dedicated to natural soap making which includes the rose (an edible bloom).

 So, my other grandmother taught me that life is too short to worry about dumb stuff.
 She also taught me to choose to be happy and thankful, no matter what.
 She was the only truly jovial person I’ve ever known – she just didn’t have time for too much drama.